 The prompt:

 “Here is an existing Pinterest pin description: [paste description].
-Rewrite it as a fresh variation — keep the same primary keyword and call to action, but change the phrasing, angle, and structure so it reads as genuinely different content.
+Rewrite it as a fresh variation — keep the same primary keyword and call to action, but change the phrasing, angle, and structure so it reads as clearly different content.
 Keep it 100–150 words.”

 You get a fresh variation in seconds.
 Check it passes the same quality checks as an original — keyword placement, natural language, clear CTA — and schedule it.